triestpa/Police-Analysis-Python/README.md

 - Create a web app to display the county trends on an interactive map.
 - Build a mobile app to warn drivers when they're entering an area that appears to be more distrusting of drivers of a certain race.
 - Open-source your own analysis, spread your findings, seek out peer review, maybe even write an explanatory blog post.

+The source code and figures for this analysis can be found in the companion Github repository - https://github.com/triestpa/Police-Analysis-Python

+The code for this project is 100% open source ([MIT license](https://en.wikipedia.org/wiki/MIT_License)), so feel free to use it however you see fit in your own projects.

 As always, please feel free to comment below with any questions, comments, or criticisms.